hongaar/moker/README.md

 - `GH_TOKEN`: a GitHub token with read/write access to your repository
 - `NPM_TOKEN`: an NPM token with publish access to your packages

-> 🤓 The workflows will use the `main` branch by default, but it is trivial to
+> 🤓 _Default_: The workflows will use the `main` branch by default, but it is
-> change this.
+> trivial to change this.

 ## `husky` _repo_